jiskattema/vim-vorg-md/README.md

 ### normal mode
 - **<CR>** fold or unfold a section
 - **?** show agenda
+- **<C-n>** go to the next item
+- **<C-p>** go to the previous item

+where 'next' and 'previous' item depend on the context.
+To find the next item, the first of the following matches is used:
+- when the cursor is on a bullet point, go to the next bullet point in that list (skipping sub-lists).
+- if the cursor is on the last bullet point in a list, go up one level to either a containing list, or a markdown section
+- if the cursor is in a markdown section, go to the next section at the same level.
+- if the cursos is on a last sub-section, move to the next section.

+The 'previous' item is defined

 ### agenda and quickfix windows
 - **o** jump to line